Ukrainian Wikipedia: Community

-In average, approximately 20 thousand users make at least one edit in Ukrainian Wikipedia, and the most months have at least 3 thousand active users each.
+Approximately twenty thousand users make at least one edit in Ukrainian Wikipedia.
+On average, three thousand editors are active per month.

-Despite that the population of Ukraine is decreasing, Ukrainian Wikipedia has recorded an ever-increasing amount of active contributors throughout the 2010s and the early 2020s.
+Despite the decrease in Ukraine's population, the Ukrainian Wikipedia has recorded an ever-increasing amount of active contributors throughout the 2010s and the early 2020s.

 Wikimedia Ukraine is the chapter of Wikimedia foundation in Ukraine.
 It is charged with promoting Wikipedia in Ukraine.
 Apart from online editathons, Wikimedia Ukraine also hosts Wikimarathon, an article creation contest that includes article creation workshops which take place in various cities of Ukraine with the coordination of various Ukrainian Wikipedians.
-Wikimarathon takes place in late January, honouring the creation of Ukrainian Wikipedia in January 30th, 2004.
+Wikimarathon takes place in late January, honouring the creation of Ukrainian Wikipedia on January 30, 2004.
 Wikimarathon workshops, as well the contest itself, have received significant coverage from Ukrainian media.
+Additionally, a goal of Wikimedia Ukraine according to one of its administrators is to make the Ukrainian language Wikipedia more popular than the Russian language one by cooperating with Google to place Ukrainian-language pages higher up in Google search results if an article in both languages exists.

 The most contributors of Ukrainian Wikipedia are from Ukraine.
 Many of them are from Kyiv, the capital of Ukraine.
 Other Ukrainian oblasts which constitute the homeland of many Ukrainian Wikipedians are Lviv and Donetsk oblasts.

 Blackout

-On January 21, 2014, the Ukrainian Wikipedia community decided to block access to the portal every day between 4:00 and 4:30 PM in protest of "dictatorship laws" in Ukraine, that restrict the freedom of speech and pose a threat to the portal.